To provide guidance to child protection workers in Intensive Family Support Teams (IFS) on the provision of supports to families.

 Family Support Network

-Family Support Networks (FSNs) are a partnership between Communities and the community services sector.
+Family Support Networks (FSNs) are a partnership between the Department and the community services sector.
 FSNs provide targeted support to families with significant protection concerns and where the support of a number of services is needed.
 FSNs are trauma informed, culturally competent and prioritise referrals for Aboriginal families.

 FSNs operate across the metropolitan area in four service corridors: Mirrabooka-Joondalup; Perth-Midland; Cannington-Armadale; Fremantle-Rockingham.